 - Lump sum payment payable to your beneficiary; - Lump sum payment payable to your beneficiary's inherited IRA with a rollover institution; or - Installment distributions as follows: - If your date of death was after December 31, 2019, the following applies: - An individual non-spouse beneficiary will continue receiving installments each year based on your prior election; however, all such installments must end no later than 10 years following the date of your death.
 Accordingly, after an individual non-spouse beneficiary receives any remaining installments in years 1-9 following your death, any remaining balance will be distributed as a final payment in year 10. - A spousal beneficiary will continue receiving installments over the period that you originally elected (without a 10-year limit).
 However, subject to pending regulatory guidance, the spousal beneficiary may be required to make an affirmative election regarding how these installments will be calculated.
 Additional information regarding any such election (including any applicable deadlines) will be provided to the spousal beneficiary at the appropriate time. - If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
 New installment elections would not be permitted. - If you have a non-individual beneficiary, the beneficiary can continue installments over the period that you originally elected.
-However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 73 (if you were born after December 31, 1950) or age 72 (if you were born after June 30, 1949 but before January 1, 1951) or age 701⁄2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
+However, if you died before April 1st of the calendar year following the calendar year in which you would have attained age 73 (if you were born after December 31, 1950) or age 72 (if you were born after June 30, 1949 but before January 1, 1951) or age 701/2 (if you were born before July 1, 1949), these installments will end no later than 5 years following the date of your death.
 New installment elections would not be permitted.

-Participants who previously elected installments may elect a lump sum distribution at any time by submitting a Benefit Distribution Form.
+Participants who previously elected installments may elect a full lump sum distribution at any time by requesting a distribution on the Alight website; however, participants cannot elect a partial lump sum distribution after they begin receiving installments.